 Irrigation drippers come in all sorts of shapes and size

 Drippers can be bought from specialist suppliers, DIY or gardening stores or online from a range of outlets.
-A list of possible sources is included at the end of this Guide.
+We bought ours from Amazon.

 Some drippers are rated in terms of the number of litres per hour they will introduce and others are adjustable so that you can vary the amount of irrigation through the dripper.
 If you are growing a variety of plants in a variety of gutters then you may find the adjustable type more useful.